slint-ui/slint/docs/reference/src/language/syntax/types.md

 -   Struct types convert with another struct type if they have the same property names and their types can be converted.
     The source struct can have either missing properties, or extra properties.
 But not both.
 -   Arrays generally don't convert between each other.
 Array literals can be converted if the element types are convertible.
 -   String can be converted to float by using the `to-float` function.
-That function returns 0 if the string isen't a valid number.
+That function returns 0 if the string isn't a valid number.
 You can check with `is-float()` if the string contains a valid number

 ```slint,no-preview